 pH and Alkalinity

-The acidity of a solution is measured using its pH level on a scale from 0 up to 14.
-The closer the pH level gets to 0, the more acidic it is.
-Meanwhile, the closer it gets to 14, the more basic it is.
+The acidity of a solution is measured using its pH level, which ranges from 0 to 14.
+The closer the pH level reaches 0, the more acidic it is.
+Meanwhile, the closer it reaches 14, the more basic it is.

 A pH level of 7 means it is neutral.
 So basically, those with a pH level below 7 are acidic, and those with a pH level above 7 are alkaline.

-Acids and bases are two opposing extremes, so mixing acid and base of equal extremity makes the solution even out and become neutral, just like mixing hot and cold water.
+Acids and bases are opposing extremes, so mixing acids and bases of equal extremity makes the solution even and neutral, like mixing hot and cold water.

 Although some substances differ in acidity by a unit of measurement, their actual difference is about tenfold.
 Meaning the pH scale is logarithmic.
 For example, tomato juice with pH 4 is ten times more acidic than black coffee, whose pH level is 5.

 The neutral pH of 7, located in the middle of the pH scale, is pure water.
-Unluckily, not every kind of water available is pure water, and the chance of getting the actual neutral level is, in fact, rare.
+Unfortunately, not every kind of water available is pure, and the chance of getting the actual neutral level is rare.

 But why do pH levels change?
 The fluctuation is caused by varying factors affecting the alkalinity and acidity of water.

 The primary and most common reason for this is the soil composition and bedrock where the water is located.
-The pH of water here can be influenced by the rock type.
-The acidity of the water can still be neutralized.
+The rock type can influence the pH of the water, but the acidity can still be neutralized.

 Why is pH Important?

-Most living things that reside in different bodies of water have required a range of pH levels in their habitats for optimal growth, survival, and reproduction.
-An optimal range of pH 6.5-8.0 is usually preferred by these organisms to have physiological stability.
-When their habitats’ pH levels rise or fall below this range, the organisms become stressed and won’t function properly, such as reproduction and, worse, surviving.
+Most living things in different bodies of water require a range of pH levels in their habitats for optimal growth, survival, and reproduction.
+These organisms usually prefer a pH range of 6.5-8.0 for physiological stability.

 What Affects pH?